 CSPM can be a part of your DevSecOps implementation, as it can be performed across various stages of your software development lifecycle (SDLC).

 Detecting and prioritizing security flaws quickly and early can enable your company to accelerate the remediation processes, thus allowing it to save time and money.

 An element of comprehensive tests

 In our Machine Plan, CSPM is complemented by static application security testing (SAST), dynamic application security testing (DAST) and software composition analysis (SCA).
-In our Squad Plan —our most comprehensive offering— CSPM is complemented by manual penetration testing (MPT) and reverse engineering (RE).
+In our Squad Plan —our most comprehensive offering— CSPM is complemented by secure code review (SCR), manual penetration testing (MPT) and reverse engineering (RE).
 We perform security testing throughout your SDLC in both plans.